JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes the file name extension from a path, if one is present.

 ```
-FUNCTION AfxPathRemoveExtension (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathRemoveExtension (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |